Before you start

 • Demonstrate achievement in areas other than career and academics (for example, volunteer work or team sports.)

-We aim to inform all applicants, in writing, of the selection decision within a week of the interview; however, dependent upon the number of applicants, this isn’t always possible.
+We aim to inform all applicants, in writing, of the selection decision within a week of the interview.
+However, this isn't always possible, depending on the number of applicants.

 If you are selected to participate in a study abroad program, you'll be asked to confirm your participation in writing and by providing an electronic copy of your passport picture page.